Aztec Translator

 More than most people realize.
 Chocolate comes from xocolatl, avocado from ahuacatl, tomato from tomatl, chili from chilli, and coyote from coyotl.
 These words passed into English through Spanish, which borrowed heavily from Nahuatl after colonization.

-I love you in Nahuatl is Nimitztlazohtla.
-The root word tlazohtla means to love, and prefixes indicate who is speaking and who is being addressed.
-To say i love you in aztec language, Nimitztlazohtla is the standard phrase directed at one person.
+I love you in Nahuatl is often given as Nimitztlazohtla.
+The root tlazohtla means to love, and prefixes indicate who is speaking and who is being addressed.